 Here is the completed skill tree for the build:

-Let’s review each cluster in the Skill Tree and discuss our reasons behind each passive and skill choice, so we have a good understanding of the build before we transition into the Upheaval Endgame build.
+Let’s review each cluster in the Skill Tree and discuss our reasons behind each passive and skill choice, so we have a good understanding of the build before we transition into the Rend Endgame Build or Steel Grasp Endgame Build.
 Keep in mind, if you are leveling a new seasonal character, you will have some additional skill points to spend at the beginning.

-Lunging Strike is our choice for the basic skill in this build and will be kept at Level 1.
-This skill is used constantly, as our Fury pool will be more challenging to keep up until we have more points to invest in our Fury Generation.
-The advantage of using this skill is the built-in heal and damage increase for a strike against any Healthy (life above 80%) monster.
-Essentially, you are trying to hit every full life monster around as you rotate through your skills.
-The second advantage we have here is Critical Strikes trigger Berserking.
-This will become more common as we equip our targeted affixes (Critical Strike Chance) for rings and gloves.
+Flay is our choice for the basic skill in this build and will be kept at Level 1.
+This skill is used constantly, as our Fury pool will be more challenging to keep up until we have more points to invest into Fury Generation.
+The advantage of using this skill is it becomes a trigger for Vulnerability, making it extremely important for increasing our damage overall as well as boosting Damage Reduction.
+Be sure to set one-handed weapon to this skill.

-Our Core skill is Upheaval, this is used as our main Fury spender.
-As we gain Fury through Berserking, Shouts, and Lunging Strike attacks, we will then deplete our pool by spamming Upheaval.
+Rend is used as our main Fury spender.
+As we gain Fury through Berserking, Rallying Cry, Leap and Flay, we will then deplete our pool by spamming Rend.
 Your positioning will be key during this spam attack.
 This may take time to feel smooth, but you want to target packs of enemies.
 Do your best to use it when you have groups of monsters and not waste it on small single target.

 - Swiftness – Movement speed is always a priority.

 - Aggressive Resistance – Increases our Damage Reduction while Berserking.